eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/PyCOMPSs_workflow.rst

 Implementation of the Reduced Order Model Computation
 =====================================================
 PyCOMPSs is a task-based programming model which allows developers to define parallel workflows as simple sequential python scripts.
 To implement a PyCOMPSs application, developers have to identify what parts of an application are the candidates to be a task.
-They are usually python methods with a certain computation granularity (larger than hundreds of milliseconds) that can potentially run concurrently with other parts of the application.
-Those methods have to be annotated with the `@task` decorator to indicate the directionality of the parameters.
-Based on the task definitions, the runtime is able to detect dependencies between task invocations and infer the inherent parallelism of a python script.
+They are usually Python methods with a certain computation granularity (larger than hundreds of milliseconds) that can potentially run concurrently with other parts of the application.
+Those methods have to be annotated with the `@task` decorator and indicate the directionality of the parameters.
+Based on the task definitions, the runtime is able to detect dependencies between task invocations and infer the inherent parallelism of a Python script.

-PyCOMPSs has been extended in eFlows4HPC, with two new decorators (`@software` and `@dt`) to facilitate the integration of different kinds of computations in PyCOMPSs workflow and facilitating their reuse in other workflows.
-This section will show how this methodology is applied in the case of the Reduced Order Model (ROM) computation.
+PyCOMPSs has been extended in eFlows4HPC, with two new decorators (`@software` and `@dt`) to facilitate the integration of different kinds of computations in a PyCOMPSs workflow and facilitating their reuse in other workflows.
+This section will show how this methodology is applied in the case of the Reduced Order Model (ROM) workflow.
 More details about how to use these decorators in other cases are available at the `Programming Interfaces <../02_Programming_Interfaces.rst>`_ section.

 .. _fig_ROM_overview: